rylincoln/fulcrum-sync-scheduler/README.md

 a fulcrum app that users can configure app names and app ids in(really just need the app id but that's hard for a person to understand when configuring in Fulcrum front end).

+the example fulcrum app json def can be imported into your account if you want to use it.